If you’ve just started your second year at university, then you’re probably all moved into your new student house by now.

 #2 Photo washing line

-If you are looking for a cheap, easy way to display your photos, that also doesn’t risk the chance of blue tac staining the walls, then this a great idea.
+If you are looking for a cheap, easy way to display your photos that also doesn’t risk the chance of blue tac staining the walls- then this a great idea.
 Take some twine, you can usually find it on eBay for a couple of pounds, and some small craft wooden pegs, once again these can be found online at a discount price.
-By hanging up the twine you can attach your photos using the pegs, to add more you could wrap some fairy lights around the twine as well!
+By hanging up the twine you can attach your photos using the pegs, to add more glitz you could wrap some fairy lights around the twine as well!
+To avoid blue tac marks, try tying the twine around your wardrobe and from your window frame.

 #3 Blankets and throws

-A great way to do up your living room and to take away the often-shabby look of student house sofas, blankets and pillows are a great way to go about this.
+A great way to do up your living room and to take away the often-shabby look of student house sofas is to use blankets and pillows to basically cover everything up!
+It’s always a great idea to head to IKEA if you’re on the lookout for discount blankets, a much cheaper alternative for throws is always Primark where you can grab them for as little as six pounds!

 #4 DIY photo frames